Jfortin1/compartments_repro/README.md

 The main function is [compartments()](https://github.com/kasperdanielhansen/minfi/blob/master/R/compartments.R) and is implemented in the [minfi](https://github.com/kasperdanielhansen/minfi) package.

-#### R code to preprocess and generate A/B compartments from DNase data:
+#### R code to preprocess and generate A/B compartments from DNase-Seq data:
 ------------